davidbeermann/timely-matter/concept/index.md

 >
 > Greenblatt (p.199)

-If there is only "atoms and the void and nothing else" then there is no place for any providential creator choreographing the dance of atoms into conceived forms.
+If there is only "atoms and the void and nothing else" then there is no place for any providential creator choreographing the "dance of atoms" into conceived forms.
 Further, there is also no mystic beginning, no devine interventions and also no afterlife.
 For Lucretius accepting this fact was a crucial step toward the possibility of happiness.
 Although it might seem at first as reason for despair, Lucretius argues that the knowledge about how things are awakens the deepest wonder.
 He thereby reverses the ancient order of philosophical endevours where wonder led to the pursuit of knowledge.
 In the reversal of assumptions Alan Watts is likely to agree.
 In his 1951 book *Wisdom of Insecurity* Watts posits:

 > By the same law of reversed effort, we discover the "infinite" and the "absolute", not by straining to escape from the finite and relative world, but by the most complete acceptance of its limitations.
 >